How to Make WWWow with

 Both platforms contain basic SEO features, such as the ability to easily add descriptions and other meta tags to the products and categories.

-Shopify automatically prompts you to create page redirects, but BigCommerce also allows for that – this is important in big shops with many products where numerous URLs may change.
+SEO features on Shopify automatically prompt you to create page redirects, but BigCommerce also allows for that – this is important in big shops with many products where numerous URLs may change.

-As we have said in the beginning of the article, both platforms also offer you a free SSL certificate, which is vital for Google.
+As we have said at the beginning of the article, both platforms also offer you a free SSL certificate, which is vital for Google.

-BigCommerce has an edge when it comes to creating Google-friendly URLs, because no prefixes are added, as it is in the case of Shopify.
+BigCommerce has an edge when it comes to creating Google-friendly URLs because no prefixes are added, as is in the case of Shopify.

 All in all, you can optimize your store easily with both platforms, maybe with some help from add-ons.